InfiniStore: Elastic Serverless Cloud Storage: Design

 \textbf{Data Placement.} The strategy that assigns data objects to functions is critical as it impacts the elasticity and cost-effectiveness of the storage system.
 Randomly placing data in function instances using conventional (serverful) strategies, such as consistent hashing~\cite{ch_stoc97}, may lead to unnecessary expenses.
 As cold data would be co-located with hot/new data in the same function instance, function warmups would be needed for the entire ServerlessMemory instance pool, which increases monetary cost.
 Hence, we need to design an elasticity-optimized data placement strategy for ServerlessMemory to minimize function-warmup overhead.

 \textbf{Data Durability in Functions.} As mentioned in \cref{para:ic_limitation}, \prelim does not guarantee durability and best-effort data recovery impacts cost-effectiveness.
-An implementation of ServerlessMemory must handle data durability issues transparently without noticeably impacting the application's performance and the monetary cost.
+ServerlessMemory must handle data durability issues transparently without noticeably impacting the application's performance and the monetary cost.
 To effectively meet this objective, we combine SMS with an inexpensive COS.